CSUBioGroup/MolMetaLM/README.md

 For PubChem datasets, set param 'dataset' to 'pubchem';

-For multi nodes/cards training, set param 'ddp' to 'true' and follow the DistributedDataParallel's command in Pytorch for ddp training.
+For multi nodes/cards training, set param 'ddp' to 'true' and follow the DistributedDataParallel's command (torchrun --nproc_per_node xxx) in Pytorch for ddp training.

 ### 2. Use MolMetaLM for downstream applicaitons